Tiffany Henyard: Dolton village trustee (2013–2021)

-Henyard served as a village trustee in Dolton, first elected in the 2013 plurality-at-large election and re-elected in 2017.
-Supporters referred to her as the "People’s Trustee".
+Henyard served two terms as a village trustee in Dolton.
+She was first elected in the 2013 plurality-at-large election, and was re-elected in 2017.
+Supporters referred to her as the "People's Trustee".
 During her tenure, she was a frequent critic of then-Mayor Riley Rogers.

-In 2018, Henyard was one of two trustees who voted against overturning Rogers's veto of the city’s budget appropriation for the 2018–2019 fiscal year.
+In 2018, Henyard was one of two trustees who voted against overturning Rogers's veto of the city's budget appropriation for the 2018–2019 fiscal year.
 The board overrode the veto in a 4–2 vote, after which ten village employees were laid off.
 That year, Henyard joined other trustees in an unsuccessful legal effort to prevent ballot measures supported by Rogers from appearing on the ballot.
 The measures, which proposed reducing the size of the board of trustees and imposing term limits, were later rejected by voters.

 As trustee, Henyard started the village's Block by Block program, which allowed individuals to purchase vacant houses for $5,000 in an effort to restore properties to the tax rolls.